 The --privileged=true option is used to run the container in privileged mode.
 If you are running the NetScaler CPX in Host mode of deployment then you need to provide all the system privileges to the NetScaler CPX.

-If you want to run the NetScaler CPX in bridge mode with a single or multiple cores then instead of this option, you can use the --cap-add=NET\ADMIN option.
-The --cap-add=NET\ADMIN option enables you to run the NetScaler CPX container with full network privileges.
+To run the NetScaler CPX in bridge mode with a single or multiple cores, you can use the --capadd=NET_ADMIN option instead of the privileged mode.
+The --cap-add=NET_ADMIN option enables you to run the NetScaler CPX container with full network privileges.
+With the --capadd=NET_ADMIN option, use the --sysctl kernel.shmmax=1073741824 --sysctl net.ipv6.conf.default.accept_dad=0 --sysctl kernel.core_pattern=/var/ crash/core.%e.%p.%s option in the docker run command to do the additional system control settings manually.
+These additional system control settings aren't done automatically under any non-privileged modes.

-The\\--net=host is a standard docker run command option that specifies that the container is running in the host network stack and has access to all the network devices.
+The--net=host is a standard docker run command option that specifies that the container is running in the host network stack and has access to all the network devices.